 The Office Message Encryption feature prevents information from leaking outside the organization.
-When users are sending an email, they can turn on settings to encrypt the message and prevent the recipient from forwarding the message after they receive it.
+When users send an email, they can turn on settings to encrypt the message and prevent the recipient from forwarding the message after receiving it.

 - For recipients within the organization's network, the email experience doesn't change.

-- For recipients outside the network, they will need to either sign into the email account (Gmail, Yahoo) or request a one-time passcode to view the message in a web browser.
+- Recipients outside the network must either sign into the email account (Gmail, Yahoo) or request a one-time passcode to view the message in a web browser.

 Azure Information Protection (AIP)

-The Azure Information Protection (AIP) feature in Microsoft 365 enables users to classify information based on sensitivity for the purpose of limiting access.
-You can define who can access data and what they can do with it, such as allowing recipients to view and edit files, but not print or forward.
+The Azure Information Protection (AIP) feature in Microsoft 365 enables users to classify information based on sensitivity to limit access.
+You can define who can access data and what they can do with it, such as allowing recipients to view and edit files but not print or forward them.